Vegan Lemon Curd

 Mix them together before turning on the heat.
 If the mixture is well combined while it’s still cold, it will prevent the cornflour from clumping up.

 Once the ingredients are somewhat combined, place the pan onto a medium-high heat, stirring continuously to prevent the mixture from burning or sticking to the pan.

 As it heats up, it will start to bubble and thicken.
 This should only take a few minutes.
 When you think it’s thick enough, put a wooden spoon into the mixture.
 If the lemon curd coats the back of the spoon (rather than sliding right off of it and leaving no trace) then it’s ready and you can take it off of the heat.

-Once it’s slightly cooled, put it through a large strainer into a bowl.
-Use a spoon to help ease it through.
+After a few minutes, once it’s slightly cooled, put it through a sieve into a bowl.
+Use a spoon to help push it through.